-This Communication replaces ISU Communication No. 2195 and will apply for the season 2022/2023 and beyond.
-It contains important regulations on safety measures and provides requirements and recommendations for Competitors to wear particular safety gear and racing suits with specific qualities and design.

-A more detailed reference to and guidance on safety measures and safety standards is given in ISU Communication No. 2400 Cut Resistant Clothing & Protection equipment in Short Track Speed Skating.
+This Communication replaces ISU Communication No. 2477 and will apply for the season 2023/2024 and beyond.
+A more detailed reference to and guidance on safety measures and safety standards is given in ISU Communication No. 2400, Protection equipment in Speed Skating and Short Track Speed Skating, or any further update of this Communication.

-2. Safety measures and initiatives for promotion
+2. Safety Measures and Racing Suit Guidelines

 2.1.
-Safety measures
+Control of Safety Measures